-Blepharoplasty (upper eyelid surgery and/or lower eyelid surgery) is designed to eliminate excess skin and fat in your upper and lower eyelids.
+Blepharoplasty or eyelid lift (upper eyelid surgery and/or lower eyelid surgery) is designed to eliminate excess skin and fat in your upper and lower eyelids.
 Age brings changes to the eyes much as with other facial features.
 The muscles around the eyes often weaken, allowing fatty tissue to protrude through them, producing the commonly seen bags or pouches.
 In addition, as the eyebrows descend, an accumulation of excess skin above the eyes can lead to a tired, hooded appearance.
 These changes can make you look older and more tired than you feel, and may even interfere with your vision.
 Although they are often associated with the ageing process, they may also be an inherited characteristic, or related to certain diseases.

 Removal of redundant skin allows makeup to be used more effectively and brings out the natural beauty of the human eye.